marianomacchi/gnop/README.md

 git clone https://github.com/marianomacchi/gnop.git
 ```

-or simply download the gnop.py file.
+or simply download the files in the repository to the same folder.

 ## Usage